 Unless the context otherwise requires, terms used in the Agreement will have the same meanings as they have for the purpose of the Access Arrangement.

-In these Specific Terms and Conditions, “Access Arrangement” means the Access Arrangement as in force from time to time under the National Gas Law in relation to the Albury gas distribution system owned by Australian Gas Networks (Albury) Ltd and the Victorian gas distribution system owned by Australian Gas Networks (Vic) Pty Ltd.
+In these Specific Terms and Conditions, “Access Arrangement” means the Access Arrangement as in force from time to time under the National Gas Law in relation to Multinet’s Victorian gas distribution system.

 EXECUTED as an Agreement on day of 202_